PriitU/docs/content/en/docs/appstore/use-content/modules/sap/sap-xsuaa-connector.md

 If you want to use any custom entity for user management, you can update the **UserEntity** constant with the custom user entity name.
 Its default value is set to **SapAuthentication.SapUser**.
 The custom entity must fulfill the following criteria:

-* It must be a generalization of the `System.User` entity.
+* It must be a specialization of the `System.User` entity.
 * It must have attributes with the names `DisplayName` and `EmailAddress`, both of type String.